Have you ever wondered it would be like if the characters from The Office got a D&D game together?

 Gabe quickly starts making everyone uncomfortable as his character is a weird combination of the 200+ horror movies in his collection.

 As it turns out, Gabe watches a lot of “body horror” films.
-Long descriptions (often involving tentacles) seem to come up from him nearly every game.
+Long descriptions (often involving tentacles) seem to come up from him in nearly every game.

 Despite his character’s unsettling actions in the game, everyone reasons that it’s easier to “just deal with it” and stays silent.